 The developments in science and technology lead to continuous changes in curricula which cause changes in the roles and responsibilities of teachers who would continuously need help and support in order to keep up with the changes in professional development form.
 Numerous studies in the field of education present the need for and recommend inclusion of mentoring to support the personal and professional development of teachers, lead their careers, and ensure their coping with contemporary learning environments (Allen, et al., 2004; Kahraman, 2012).
 The findings of the present study revealed that, mentoring practices contribute not only to the professional development of teachers, but also in terms of enabling them become aware of their shortcomings/behaviors regarding in-class practices.
-One of the conclusions of the study was that chemistry teachers involved in the study had been able to achieve a more objective assessment of their capabilities after the mentoring practices require further improvement or which of them is at an acceptable level.
+One of the conclusions of the study was that chemistry teachers involved in the study had been able to achieve a more objective assessment of their capabilities after the mentoring process.
+Each teacher gained an awareness of his or her true potential and came to know which of his/her teaching practices require further improvement or which of them is at an acceptable level.